tharapalanivel/fms-model-optimizer/examples/GPTQ/README.md

     torch.int32      672  3521.904640
     ```

-4. Further to **evaluate the quantized model**'s performance on a selected task using `lm-eval` library, the command below will run evaluation on [`lambada_openai`](https://huggingface.co/datasets/EleutherAI/lambada_openai) task and show the perplexity/accuracy at the end.
+4. **Evaluate the quantized model**'s performance on a selected task using `lm-eval` library, the command below will run evaluation on [`lambada_openai`](https://huggingface.co/datasets/EleutherAI/lambada_openai) task and show the perplexity/accuracy at the end.

     ```bash
     lm_eval --model hf \